overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 # Abstract

-**As a Dev, I need to Refactor, to make codebase Refactorable**.
-Let's achieve this goal through a least spoken, yet most effective Method - **Component Isolation**.
-Let's discuss how to overcome major **Obstacles** that hinder this goal, and **Metrics** that help measure our success.
+_As a Dev, I need to Refactor, to make codebase Refactorable_.
+Refactorability as defined by Martin Fowler is, "Ability to alter internal structure without changing its external behavior".
+This applies to each atomic component of an app.
+Let's achieve our dev story through a unique, yet most effective Method, **Component Isolation**.

+Let's huddle over persuasive arguments against _Obstacles_ that hinder our goal causing entanglements among components, and _Metrics_ that measure our success.

+Let's refactor a real-world to and witness how Isolated components make-up long lasting structures.

-# Audience & Take-aways
+# Audience

-- This applies to software developers at all levels.
+This applies to software developers at all levels.
 I use **Java** to demonstrate the code snippets, but this talk is about Software Design and is agnostic of programming language.
-- Refactoring is **NOT** moving lines of code around with IDE shortcuts.
-The **USP** for this talk is, it takes a unique approach to Refactoring i.e., Component Isolation and provides persuasive arguments against factors that cause **quantum-entanglement** among components.

-Take-aways for the audiences are:
+# Takeaways

-- How isolated components can build long-lasting structures, and keep rate of entropy growth in check.
+- How **Isolated components** can makeup long-lasting structures, and keep rate of entropy-growth in check.
 - How to use **MOM** process (Methods, Obstacles and Metrics), to build a case for your Refactoring story and pitch it to your team and Manager for funding.
 - How **Exceptions** and **Mutation** hinder refactoring goals.
 - How to eliminate **Exceptions** from your code using **ADTs (Algebraic Data Types)**.
-- How to replace **Shared Global mutable state on your Shared Code** with **Immutability** and **Data Transformations**.
+- How to replace **Shared Global Mutable state on your Shared Codebase** with **Immutability** and **Data Transformations**.
-- Demo a hello-real-world service with these problems and how applying these simple methods can change the face of this service, thereby reducing the cognitive complexity and organically boosting the testability.
+- Demo of a real-world app with these problems and how applying these simple methods can change the face of this service, thereby reducing the cognitive complexity and organically boosting the testability.
 - Metric-driven approach to objectively realize the results and improvements achieved.

 # Talk Outline

-Refactoring definition from the person who authored an entire book about it.
+Refactoring is **NOT** moving lines of code around with IDE shortcuts.
+Let's checkout its definition from the person who authored an entire book about it.

 ![refactoring-definition](media/refactoring-def.png)